Snowboarding & Skiing in Hokkaido: 7 Hokkaido Ski Resorts to Escape Busy Niseko

 I love skiing in Colorado but skiing in Japan is truly the total package; From ripping waist-deep powder, to amazing resort ramen, to relaxing in the onsen, to the crazy fresh Hokkaido sushi.
 I thought skiing in Hokkaido would be a once in a lifetime experience, but it needs to be an annual pilgrimage.

-We have 2 more Central Hokkaido ski resorts to cover-Asahidake Ropeway and Kamui Resort.
+We have 2 more Central Hokkaido ski resorts to cover.
+Asahidake Ropeway and Kamui Resort.
 Both can be accessed via day trips from Furano.

-However if you plan on focusing your Hokkaido trip on these two ski areas and combining backcountry ski touring – splitboarding at Kurodake and Tokachidake in the bigger mountains of the Daisetsuzan National Park, you may want to consider staying closer in the city of Asahikawa.
+However if you plan on focusing your Hokkaido trip on these two ski areas and combining backcountry ski touring – splitboarding at Kurodake and Tokachidake in the bigger mountains of the Daisetsuzan National Park, you may want to consider staying closer, in the city of Asahikawa.

 Hokkaido Ski Destinations Near Asahikawa

 Hokkaido’s second largest city, Asahikawa is a good base for skiers and riders.
-With quality hotels, great eateries cooking up delicious ramen, and it’s own regional airport, skiing out of Asahikawa should not be over looked.

 Your ski trip based out of Asahikawa can provide even more of a cultural experience compared to basing out of Furano.
 Just note that if skiing Tomamu or Sahoro is in your plans, a day trip from Asahikawa may be too long for most.